When payments pause: lessons from a global payments outage

 The ability to reroute traffic saved valuable time and minimized downtime.

-As Internet ecosystems become more complex, observability, failover strategies, and proactive testing are no longer optional.
-They are essential for uptime, user experience, and long-term trust.
+As Internet ecosystems grow more complex, observability, failover strategies, and proactive testing are essential for uptime, user experience, and long-term trust.
+LogicMonitor's platform brings this together, unifying LM Envision for hybrid infrastructure observability, Catchpoint IPM for Internet and digital experience monitoring, and Edwin AI for intelligent root cause analysis, all in one system.

-Experience how Catchpoint’s IPM platform helps you detect issues early, ensure reliability, and keep your users’ trust intact.
+See how Catchpoint IPM helps you detect issues early, ensure reliability, and keep your users’ trust intact.
 Request a demo

 Summary